Home Compare NDAQ vs TW

 Nasdaq vs Tradeweb Markets: Which Stock Looks Stronger in 2026?

-Tradeweb Markets holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+The structural profiles are close, with Tradeweb Markets carrying a narrow edge on profitability.
 Nasdaq still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Nasdaq, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Tradeweb Markets, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.